nastys/MEGAHAKUS/README.md

 ZR: right click
 ```
 Input polling interferes with clicks, therefore it must be disabled.
+Based on samyuu's research and code.

 ## Enable recording
 A modified control NCA is required.
+Based on somewhatlurker's research.